rmorales-iaa/debian_lemon/README.md

 # debian_lemon
-Debian Jessie docker file for run lemon astronomical pipeline Related Docker Hup page: https://hub.docker.com/r/rmoralesiaa/debian_lemon/
+Debian Jessie docker file for run lemon, an astronomical pipeline for differential photometry Related Docker Hup page: https://hub.docker.com/r/rmoralesiaa/debian_lemon/

 LEMON is an astronomical pipeline for automated time-series reduction and analysis.
 Input your FITS images and obtain the light curve of each object (http://lemon.readthedocs.io/en/stable/user/install.html).